noaillypau/Polyvalent_Backtester_3/README.md

 Todos
 =====

+- [ ] Speed up compilations with numba
 - [ ] remake the dataset module
 	- [ ] make it more intuitive and flexible
 - [ ] More datas